-At the Undergraduate Level, though there are not many Universities in the world that will offer a program specialising in Fintech, but there are alternate programs which can be pursued to help a candidate develop the necessary skill set to excel in the domain of Financial Technology.
-An Undergraduate Program in Finance, Management, Economics, Commerce, or Engineering will all set you on the path towards a career in Fintech.
-Even the creative career domains like Graphic Design have a path leading to a lucrative career in this challenging industry, as discussed above.
+At the Undergraduate Level, though there are not many Universities in the world that will offer a program specializing in Fintech, there are alternative programs that can be pursued to help a candidate develop the necessary skill set to excel in the domain of Financial Technology.
+An Undergraduate Program in Finance, Management, Economics, Commerce, or Engineering will all set you on the path toward a career in Fintech.
+Even creative career domains like Graphic Design have a path leading to a lucrative career in this challenging industry, as discussed above.

-Some of the leading Universities in the world will offer Postgraduate Programs with Fintech as a core subject area, and that makes for an interesting option for an aspiring professional who is looking forward to beginning their career in the Fintech Industry.
+Some of the leading Universities in the world will offer Postgraduate Programs with Fintech as a core subject area, and that makes for an interesting option for aspiring professionals who are looking forward to beginning their career in the Fintech Industry.

 Online Courses/MOOCs have been a major source of learning for Fintech and related domains.
-Platforms like Coursera and edX have managed to curate some of the leading modules being taught by some of the Best Faculties in the world, and this allows the students to understand what the domain of Financial Technology is all about.
-These courses are usually divided into categories ranging from-Beginner to advanced Level, which ensures that even a High school student will have the opportunity to learn about this exciting career domain.
+Platforms like Coursera and edX have managed to curate some of the leading modules being taught by some of the Best Faculties in the world, and this allows the students to understand the domain of Financial Technology.
+These courses are usually divided into categories ranging from Beginner to Advanced Level, which ensures that even a High school student can learn about this exciting career domain.

 You can also read more about the career opportunities in this domain in the blog (Top 7 Career Options in Finance in India)

-A term which was non-existent a decade ago is now leading the wave of change and has brought together two of the most dominant career fields of Finance and Technology.
+A term that was nonexistent a decade ago is now leading the wave of change and has brought together two of the most dominant career fields of Finance and Technology.

-The world is evolving now more than ever, the industries, and the economies are interacting and trading at a massive scale, convenience and efficiency is of the essence, and Fintech is the answer.
+The world is evolving now more than ever, the industries, and economies are interacting and trading at a massive scale, convenience and efficiency are of the essence, and Fintech is the answer.
 If you are looking forward to a challenging and lucrative career domain, Fintech should definitely be on your list!
 And if you don’t know how to go about it further or have any questions related to this domain, then you’re only a step away from changing your life.
-Mindler is your answer to every career-related query, they provide online career counselling for students!
-You may reach out to them and the top leading career coaches will help you pave a way in the domain of Fintech.
+Mindler is your answer to every career-related query.
+They provide online career counseling for students!
+You may reach out to them and the top leading career coaches will help you pave the way in the domain of Fintech.